tomxp411/opcode-table-maker/CSV/Details65C816.md

 ### LDX
 Load X Register

-Read a value into .X
+Read a value into .X.
+This sets **n** and **z** appropriately, allowing you to use BMI, BPL, BEQ, and BNE to act based on the value being read.

 ### LDY
 Load X Register

-Read a value into .Y
+Read a value into .Y.
+This sets **n** and **z** appropriately, allowing you to use BMI, BPL, BEQ, and BNE to act based on the value being read.

 ### LSR
 Logical Shift Right